-One-to-ones: an essential but far too often overlooked part of the Quality Assurance and Performance Improvement Cycle.
+One-to-ones are an essential but far too often overlooked part of the Quality Assurance and Performance Improvement Cycle.

 One-to-one meetings between managers and employees are often one of those things that everyone agrees is important, but that get nixed during busy periods.